taking a nap outside a gurudwara in Delhi

 The shops located around the periphery of the market are more expensive – this is where a number of jewellers are located.
 You’ll see some beautiful items in these shops, especially spectacular Indian-style jewellery.

-To reach Central Market Lajpat Nagar from the Bahai Lotus Temple, either hop back on the metro at the Kalkaji Mandir metro station and take the Violet line to Lajpat Nagar station or take an auto-rickshaw.
+To reach Central Market Lajpat Nagar from the Bahai Lotus Temple, either hop back on the metro at the Kalkaji Mandir metro station and take the Violet line to Lajpat Nagar station, or take an auto-rickshaw.
 They are always waiting around outside the main entrance at the Bahai Lotus Temple.

 • Hours & Admission: 11:00 am – 9:00 pm (closed Monday), free